oroinc/documentation/cookbook/how_to_replace_inline-javascript_with_component.rst

 Embedding Functionality in a Page
 ---------------------------------

-Commonly, inline-JavaScript is used to bind some interactive functionality into a particular markup
+Commonly, inline JavaScript is used to bind some interactive functionality into the particular markup
 fragment:

 .. code-block:: html